-In the above figure, the shell structure in momentum space is depicted.
-The unpaired majority fermions stay in the core region, which is a normal fluid.
-The pair superfluid forms the outer shell, from momenta $p_1$ to $p_2$, where $p_1$ and $p_2$ form the momenta boundaries between which the fermions form BCS-like pairs.\\
+Breached pair is a non-BCS superfluid phase with $\textbf{q}=0$ pairing.
+It is homogeneous in the real space, but contains ``breached" regions of unpaired fermions in the momentum space.
+Depending on how the normal (unpaired) and superfluid (paired) regions are organized in the momentum structure, BP states can be classified as BP1 (with a two-shell structure) and BP2 (with a three-shell structure)\cite{yi1}.
+BP1 state is found to be stable on the BEC region \cite{raka}.
+This can be linked with the $SF_M$ state, predicted to be there in the BEC side of the BCS-BEC crossover \cite{sheehy,sheehy2}, consisting of closed-channel singlet molecules, with the excess unpaired atoms forming a normal Fermi shell.

-Experimental results obtained by the Ketterle group at MIT\cite{shin5}, too, confirms this structure.
-In a strongly interacting Fermi gas with imbalanced populations, they observed a superfluid region surrounded by a normal gas in the form of a shell structure in the coordinate space.
-Now, the structure we described above (normal core and superfluid shell), when mapped into real space via a Fourier Transformation shows a high density of superfluid in the centre ( i.e, the picture obtained by Shin et al.) provided the population imbalance is not too high.
-Our Fourier space calculation shown that this holds till $p_2 > 1.26 p_1$.
-Now, $\frac{p_1}{p_2}$ is the measure of the population imbalance of the system, and indeed from the experimental results obtained by Shin et al., this core and shell structure survives upto a population imbalance of 75 percent (i.e, when $p_2 > 1.05 p_1$).
-So our calculation matches with their findings within an error margin of 20 percent.
+In Fig. \ref{sfmp}, the shell structure in momentum space is depicted.
+The unpaired majority fermions stay in the core region, from momenta $p_1$ to $p_2$, which is a normal fluid.
+The paired superfluid forms the outer shell, between $p_2$ and $p_3$.
+Let $p_{F\uparrow}$ and $p_{F\downarrow}$ to be the Fermi momentum of the majority species and the minority species respectively.
+However, in the specific structure described above, the highest momentum occupied by the both the atoms is $p_F$ = $p_{F\uparrow}$.